amgrcia97/amgrcia97/README.md

 ### :man_technologist: About Me:
 I'm cuban currently living in Brazil!
 - Born in January of 1997, Econonomics graduate and working with TI since 2021.
-- Currently working as Software Quality Analyst at @Take5
+- Currently working as Software BackEnd Developer at @Take5
 - I’m looking to collaborate on projects that help me grow as a software developer...